Skip to Main Content

 4. Decimals = how many decimal places you want for each variable.

 6. Values = these are important when your data consists of Likert-based questions or demographic questions where the participants had multiple options to choose from (like Race/Ethnicity or Gender).
 For example, if you have questions where the scale was Strongly Agree to Strongly Disagree, but the responses were all recorded as numeric values 1-5, it can get confusing trying to remember what each number meant.
-This is where Data Values comes into play.
+This is where Data Values come into play.
 You can assign meaningful text to each number, so when you run analyses, the output will display these text values next to the results so it’s easier to interpret.

 • Click on the right-hand side of a cell to see a little button with 3 dots appear.
 Click the 3 dots and then you'll see a popup window that allows you to add text names for each of your numeric values.
 You have to manually input each numeric value and associated text.